pboling/silent_stream/README.md

 ## Usage

-Usage:

-This gem provides the standard 4 methods you may be familiar with from ActiveSupports previous implementation:
+Four standard methods you may be familiar with from ActiveSupports previous implementation are provided:

 ```
 silence_stderr